MicrosoftDocs/microsoft-community-training/community-training/content-management/create-content/create-course-category/content-marketplace.md

 currently available in Microsoft Digital Content section.

 >[!Note]
-> Office 365 courses in marketplace are added as lessons with external links mapping to relevant tutorial video, to have them play inline with MCT you need to [**embed the domain**](../../../settings/configurations-on-the-training-platform.md#allow-external-video-embedding-into-mct) `microsoft.com` in the [**app settings**](../../../settings/configurations-on-the-training-platform.md#steps-to-set-the-configurations-on-the-platform)
+> Office 365 courses in marketplace are added as lessons with external links mapping to relevant tutorial video, to have them play inline with CT you need to [**embed the domain**](../../../settings/configurations-on-the-training-platform.md#allow-external-video-embedding-into-mct) `microsoft.com` in the [**app settings**](../../../settings/configurations-on-the-training-platform.md#steps-to-set-the-configurations-on-the-platform)

 >**Next Steps:**
 >